 Human adults have a total of 64 upper extremity bones in their shoulders, arms and hands, representing one third of all the bones in the body.
-Each limb from shoulder to fingers is flexed and extended by 28 muscles.
+There are 28 muscles of the upper limb, extending from the shoulder to the fingers.
 Factor in the tendons, nerves, arteries and veins and one can understand why there are so many conditions that impact the hands and upper extremities.

 Many conditions are specific to one portion of the hand and arm.
 Many are general conditions that may impact one or more.
 Regardless of their classification, patients find answers about their conditions and relief through expert treatment at Froedtert & the Medical College of Wisconsin.

 From fingertip to shoulder, our physicians provide expert care for the most common to the most rare conditions.
 Learn more about:

 - Shoulder conditions, such as rotator cuff injury, labral tears and brachial plexus injury